zach-shu/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

                     secretName: ${WA_INSTANCE}-custom-webhooks-cert
   EOF
   ```
-  Please wait a few minutes for the `wa-webhooks-connector` pod to restart, which will happen automatically
+  Please wait a few minutes for the `wa-incoming-webhooks` pod to restart, which will happen automatically
   due to the changes applied by the patch.
 This will take a few minutes or slightly longer.
 Please be patient.

-  After the pod has restarted, check the logs by running `oc logs wa-webhooks-connector-xxxx`.
+  After the pod has restarted, check the logs by running `oc logs wa-incoming-webhooks-xxxx`.
   You should see two lines like this at the beginning of the log:
   ```
-  [watson@dvt-001-inf ~]$ oc -n ${WA_NAMESPACE} logs wa-webhooks-connector-74756c6748-cmdr6
+  [watson@dvt-001-inf ~]$ oc -n ${WA_NAMESPACE} logs wa-incoming-webhooks-74756c6748-cmdr6
   Certificate was added to keystore
   Certificate was added to keystore
   ```